T

 Insider tips

-• Consider purchasing a Rav-Kav card for easy public transport.
+• Consider purchasing a Rav-Kav card for easy public transport use.

-• Embrace the local food scene by trying street food and market delicacies.
+• Embrace the local culture by trying falafel and sabich from street vendors.

-• Tel Aviv is very walkable, but buses and taxis are readily available.
+• Tel Aviv is very walkable, but public buses and taxis are readily available.

 Packing highlights